Alex Isley

-Alexandra Isley is an American singer-songwriter and producer.
+Alexandra Isley (born April 16, 1987) is an American singer-songwriter and producer.
 She released her debut EP The Love/Art Memoirs in 2012.
-Isley has worked with artists including Scarface, Terrace Martin, Masego, 9th Wonder, Tank and the Bangas, and Lucky Daye.
+Isley has worked with artists including Scarface, Terrace Martin, Masego, 9th Wonder, Rapsody, Tank and the Bangas, and Lucky Daye.
+Isley has been nominated for two Grammy Awards.

 Early life and education

 Born Alexandra Isley, she is the daughter of Ernie Isley of the prolific soul group the Isley Brothers.
-Isley spent most of her childhood in New Jersey before moving to Los Angeles.
+Isley was born in New Jersey, but spent most of her childhood in Los Angeles.
 She named Stevie Wonder, Prince, Ella Fitzgerald, Toni Braxton, Aaliyah, and Mariah Carey as early favorite musicians.
 She loved singing from childhood and her family supported her pursuit of music as a professional career.

 She began classical vocal training at age 12 and later graduated from LA County High School for the Arts.
 Isley received her bachelor's degree from UCLA, where she studied in the jazz department.

 Isley has synesthesia, and described the phenomenon to LA Weekly: "There's a canvas in my mind, and the whole thing is painted, or it's a continuous wave of color...Sometimes I'll start composing something and I'll have to change the key because the color won't sit right with me."